subchat/Network-Port-Scanner/README.md

-# Python Port Scanner
+# Port Seeker : A python Port Scanner

-This Python Port Scanner is a simple tool that allows you to scan ports on a target IP address or hostname.
+This Port Seeker : A python Port Scanner is a simple tool that allows you to scan ports on a target IP address or hostname.
 It supports TCP, UDP, and SYN scanning methods and provides real-time feedback on open ports.

 ## Features